On-line approach to off-line coloring problems on graphs with geometric representations: On-line graph coloring games and game graphs

 It remains to prove that $\chi(G)\geq c$.
 Suppose to the contrary that there is a proper coloring of $G$ using $c-1$ colors.
 Consider the following strategy of Algorithm against Presenter's considered strategy in $\gamG$.
 When a new vertex is presented, Algorithm looks at the presentation scenario $s$ of the structure presented so far.
 Since Presenter is assumed to play according to the strategy that gives rise to the game graph $G$, the scenario $s$ is a vertex of $G$.
 Algorithm colors the new vertex $v(s)$ in the game with the color of $s$ in the assumed coloring of $G$ using $c-1$ colors.
 This way, Algorithm uses only $c-1$ colors against Presenter's considered strategy, which contradicts the assumption that this strategy forces Algorithm to use at least $c$ colors. \end{proof}

-Here is how Lemmas \ref{lem:game-upper} and \ref{lem:game-lower} are typically used.
-To provide an upper bound on the chromatic number of graphs of some class $\calG$, we show that each graph in $\calG$ is a game graph of an appropriately chosen on-line game, and we find an on-line algorithm in this game using few colors.
+Here is how Lemmas \ref{lem:game-upper} and \ref{lem:game-lower} are typically applied.
+To provide an upper bound on the chromatic number of graphs of some class $\calG$, we show that each graph in $\calG$ is a game graph of an appropriately chosen on-line game, and we find an on-line algorithm for this game using few colors.
 To construct graphs of some class $\calG$ with large chromatic number, we show that every game graph of an appropriately chosen on-line game belongs to $\calG$, and we find a finite strategy of Presenter in this game forcing Algorithm to use many colors.
 We use this approach to prove the results of the paper.
 First, we reduce Theorems \ref{thm:filament}--\ref{thm:rectangle-K3} to claims about game graphs of appropriately chosen on-line games.
-Then, to prove these claims, we devise strategies for Algorithm and Presenter in these games and apply Lemmas \ref{lem:game-upper} and \ref{lem:game-lower} accordingly.
+Then, to prove these claims, we devise strategies for Algorithm or Presenter in these games and apply Lemmas \ref{lem:game-upper} and \ref{lem:game-lower} accordingly.